 \section{Abstract}

-We present interesting aspects of a modified theory of gravity called Ho\v{r}ava-Lifshitz (HL) gravity that can be constrained by the phenomenological and observational prospects in terms of neutron star (NS) structure and equation-of-state models.
-The deformation in HL gravity from general relativity (GR) can change typical features of the NS structure.
-In this Letter, we investigate the NS structure by deriving Tolman-Oppenheimer-Volkoff equation in HL gravity.
-We find that a NS in HL gravity with larger radius and heavier mass than a NS in GR remains stable without collapsing into a black hole.
+We present interesting aspects of neutron stars (NSs) from the standpoint of a modified theory of gravity called Ho\v{r}ava-Lifshitz (HL) gravity.
+A deviation from general relativity (GR) in HL gravity can change typical features of the NS structure.
+In this study, we investigate the NS structure by deriving the Tolman-Oppenheimer-Volkoff equation in HL gravity.
+We find that a NS in HL gravity with a larger radius and heavier mass than a NS in GR remains stable without collapsing into a black hole.